sqlalchemy-filterset/sqlalchemy-filterset/docs/filtersets.md

     ```

 ## Filtering
-To apply filtering, you can pass filter_params to the filter method of the FilterSet.
+To apply filtering, you can pass filter_params to the filter method of the `FilterSet`.

 For example:
 ```python